 Talk about the Sunken Village of Singleton Thorpe

-It was a fascinating evening, with contributions from local historians and members of the public who chipped in with their own information, sightings and anecdotes.
+It was a fascinating evening.
+Contributions came both from local historians and members of the public who all chipped in with their own information, sightings and anecdotes.

 One of the Wyre Archaeology group members talked about an excavation they’d carried out.
 On a low neap tide in April 2016 they’d been out on the beach to excavate, and found the remains of houses and habitation.